djalbat/yapp/README.md

     font-style: normal;
   }
 ```
-Yuo should check the network tab in your browser's developer tools to ensure that these files are being picked up.
+You should check the network tab in your browser's developer tools to ensure that these files are being picked up.

 ## Styling Yapp